 Fortunately, finding content to enjoy these high-end TVs is becoming a non-issue as almost every new release is in HDR.
 Services such as Amazon Prime video, Netflix, and Youtube all provide a compelling HDR lineup that is continually expanding.
 Games are also starting to support it (see our HDR gaming TVs recommendations) and soon enough, every content will be HDR, including broadcast television.
-With that said, here are the best HDR TVs you can buy today.
+With that said, here are the best HDR TVs available this summer.

 Best HDR TV